Evernote

 Evernote is a note-taking and task-management application developed by the Evernote Corporation.
+Evernote was founded in 2007 by Russian entrepreneur Stepan Pachikov.
+The company released the first public version of the Evernote web application on June 24, 2008.
+The service gained popularity for its ability to synchronize notes across multiple devices and platforms, allowing users to capture and organize information such as text, images, and web content.

 History

+In October 2010, Evernote raised $20 million in funding led by Sequoia Capital, DoCoMo Capital, Troika Dialog and Morgenthaler Ventures as the service continued to expand its user base.
+The funding round came as the company saw a large amount of growth since its launch in 2008.

+In 2012, Evernote launched Evernote Business, a version of the service for teams that enabled users to share notes and collaborate within an organization.

+Also in 2012, Evernote had launched its China based service under the name, Yinxiang Biji (Chinese: 印象笔记) which in June 2018 transitioned into a company with its own full autonomy.

 Evernote was acquired by the Italian technology company Bending Spoons in November 2022.

 Usage

 Evernote is used for creating and managing textual notes, with the ability to embed photos, audio, and saved web content.

 Notes are stored in virtual "notebooks" which can be arranged hierarchically, and can be tagged, annotated, edited, searched, and exported.

 Data entry

 In addition to textual notes, Evernote supports image capture from cameras on supported devices and voice note recording.
 In some situations, text that appears in captured images can be recognized using optical character recognition (OCR) and annotated.

 Evernote supports touch and tablet screens with handwriting recognition and the ability to e-mail notes to the service, allowing for automated note entry via email rules or filters.

 Where suitable hardware is available, Evernote can automatically add geolocation tags to notes.